easipro/openemr/README.md

 git checkout rel-500
 ### Step 2.
 Move openemr folder to your webserver root directory
 Different OS may have different webserver root directory.
-For example, in CentOS Linux, it is /var/www/html/ and it is /Library/WebServer/Documents/.
+For example, in CentOS Linux, it is /var/www/html/ and it is /Library/WebServer/Documents/ on MAC OSX.
 ### Step 3.
 Install Composer and NPM
 Follow instructions from https://www.open-emr.org/wiki/index.php/Composer_and_NPM
 ### Step 4.
 Build OpenEMR